-- Does the proposed project provide services specified in the RFA? - Are the overall program approach and strategy clearly described and supported by established theory and practice?
-Are the proposed objectives and activities feasible within the duration of the award?
-Has the applicant convincingly demonstrated the short- and long-term impacts of the project? - Is the program design supported by established theory and practice as well as evidence-based interventions? - Are possible barriers addressed and approaches for overcoming them proposed? - Is the target population clearly described, as well as culturally appropriate methods to reach the target population?
-Are barriers for the population clearly described and plans to provide culturally appropriate education to overcome these barriers clearly addressed? - If applicable, does the application demonstrate the availability of resources and expertise to provide case management, including followup for abnormal results and access to treatment?
-Has the applicant clearly described plans to ensure access to treatment services for patients diagnosed with cancer as a result of the program? - Does the program leverage partners and resources to maximize the reach of the services proposed?
-For example, does the program negotiate for low-cost or pro bono services or in-kind support, including staffing?
-Does the program leverage and complement other State, Federal, and nonprofit grants?
+- Are the overall program approach and strategy clearly described and supported by established theory and practice? - Are the proposed objectives and activities feasible within the duration of the award? - Are possible barriers addressed and approaches proposed for overcoming them? - Is the target population clearly described, as well as culturally appropriate methods to reach the target population?
+Are barriers for the population clearly described and plans to provide culturally appropriate strategies to overcome these barriers clearly addressed?